Postcards, both personal and political, carry sentiments both for and in opposition to women’s suffrage in the late 19th and early 20th centuries.

 This is your personal invitation to celebrate Women’s Equality Day, the 101st anniversary of women’s right to vote, by watching a virtual presentation by Carol.
 And you, in turn, can invite your family and friends!

-You may know her as the owner of the Susan B. Anthony Birthplace Museum.
+You may know Carol as the owner of the Susan B. Anthony Birthplace Museum.

 This is your opportunity to know more about our feminist foremothers — and the challenges they faced — through Carol’s collection.

-Please RSVP today by emailing firstname.lastname@example.org, mark your calendar, and we will send you a link to join us by Zoom on August 26 at 7 p.m.
+Please RSVP today, mark your calendar, and we will send you a link to join us by Zoom on August 26 at 7 p.m.
 ET!